umbraco/UmbracoDocs/Umbraco-Cloud/Troubleshooting/Deployments/index.md

 * [Media path too long](Path-too-long-exception)
 * [An existing connection was forcibly closed by the remote host](Connection-Forcibly)

-## Issues when using third party packages
+## Issues when using third-party packages

-If you experience problems when using third party packages on Umbraco Cloud there is a chance they are not compatible with Umbraco Cloud.
+If you experience problems when using third-party packages on Umbraco Cloud there is a chance they are not compatible with Umbraco Cloud.
 Packages that add custom editors will need a Value Connector set up to work with Umbraco Deploy.
 Some of the most used packages out there have been included in the Community driven Umbraco Deploy Contrib project.
 You can include the Contrib dll in your project to help with a lot of them.

 To see a list of packages covered look [here](https://github.com/umbraco/Umbraco.Deploy.Contrib).